hylo-lang/hylo/Docs/GenericDispatch.md

 These assumptions cannot hold for Hylo because they conflict with our commitment that generics can be separately type checked and (optionally) compiled to binary code with opaque module boundaries.

-When we say module boundaries are opaque, we mean that a module's private implementation details (including the implementations and layouts of its publicly-exposed generic types and functions) can be changed without causing recompilation of modules that import it.
+When we say module boundaries are opaque, we mean that a module's private implementation details—including the layouts of its public types and implementations of its public functions, generic or not—can be changed without recompiling its clients.
+(Hylo's implementation techniques for efficient binary-compatible type evolution are largely taken from Swift.)

 ## Rationale for separate compilation and type checking of generics